Skip to content

 </div>

-If we record just using title attribute and it's value is unique for the page we'll end up with a locator
+If we record using just the title attribute, and its value is unique for the page, we'll end up with a locator:

 //span[@title='Contoso']